thedevdojo/tails/README.md

 TAILS_WEBHOOK_KEY=DWpXWMHxAdePDleePCYyGgEs2VGe6j
 ```

-This is a security measure, it will gaurantee that the Tails application is the only application sending requests to that endpoint.
+This is a security measure, it will gaurentee that the Tails application is the only application sending requests to that endpoint.
 After you've added this key to your environment file and updated the correct URL in the Webhook modal, you should be all set.

 Each time you are working in the Tails application and a page is saved, it will send a webhook to your application telling it which pages need to be cleared from the cache, this way the new version will be served up the next time someone visits that page.